paulplant/xdrip4ios_docs/docs/advanced/freeaps.md

 # FreeAPS (Loop) Integration

-xDrip4iOS can be used as an offline CGM data source for the FreeAPS fork of Loop
+FreeAPS used to be the only way to use xDrip4iOS as an offline cgm data source for Loop, but since the release of Loop 3 a new branch called [main_lnl_patches](https://www.loopandlearn.org/github-lnl-patches/) has been created by Loop And Learn which also supports using xDrip4iOS as an offline cgm data source for Loop (as well as support for Glucose Direct and the integration of the CustomTypeOne patch which adds more features to Loop 3).
+Because Loop and Learn has shifted their focus to Loop 3 and will only perform minor maintainance on FreeAPS, it is highly reccommended that users of FreeAPS switch to this branch of Loop 3 instead.

 ___
 ## What is FreeAPS (Loop)?